astravant/digital-garden-jekyll/_pages/index.md

 ---
 ## Brandon Spiess

-# Welcome to my Digital Garden!
+# What is a Digital Garden!

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   Take a look at <span style="font-weight: bold">[[my first note]]</span> to get started on your exploration.